firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 ##### Generate schema views

-After exporting data to BigQuery using this extension, you can run the [schema-views script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md) (provided by this extension) to create BigQuery views, based on JSON schema configuration files, using BigQuery’s built-in JSON functions.
+After exporting data to BigQuery using this extension, you can run the [schema-views script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEWS.md) (provided by this extension) to create BigQuery views, based on JSON schema configuration files that you create, using BigQuery’s built-in JSON functions.

 #### Billing